Adamkadaban/ufsit-spring-2024-intro/index.md

 [UFSIT](https://ufsit.club) is the UF Student Infosec Team

-We have cybersecurity meetings and compete nationally in hacking and defending competitions every year.
+We have weekly cybersecurity meetings and compete nationally in hacking & defending competitions every year.

 Here are some of our wins in just the past year: